The use of Turmeric and the Covid "Miracle": A Personal Testimony

 2 However, there is NO evidence that it can cure fully Covid.
 In my case, it seemed to keep the virus at bay but it cannot stop re-infection.

 3 I strongly believe in taking the vaccine which has proved to be very successful.
-Like turmeric powder it seems to give vital some immunity to the body.
+Like turmeric powder it seems to give some vital immunity to the body.

 4 Initally, I believed that my experience with turmeric was possibly a placebo effect for which there is serious scientific evidence.
 If it works for you...it work works for you.
 If it does not work work for you...it does not.
 It is as simple as that.
 I cannot prove my own experience.
 It happened to me...and perhaps it has happened to others especially in India where turmeric is sometimes regarded as a medicine...but not a mainstream one ofcourse.